 For the zeroed-block error model, the additional detection capability of a pure LZMA decoder is probably much larger.
 A LZMA stream is a check sequence in itself, and large errors seem less probable to escape detection than small ones.
 In fact, the lzip decoder detected the error in all the 2 million trial decompressions run with a zeroed-block.
 The xz decoder can't achieve such performance because LZMA2 includes uncompressed packets, where the decoder can't detect any errors.

 Increasing the probability of a false positive for corruption in the long-term storage of valuable data is a bad idea.
-This is why the lzip format, designed for long-term archiving, provides 3 factor integrity checking and the decompressor reports mismatches in each factor separately.
+This is why the lzip format, designed for long-term archiving, provides 3-factor integrity checking and the decompressor reports mismatches in each factor separately.
 This way if just one byte in one factor fails but the other two factors match the data, it probably means that the data are intact and the corruption just affects the mismatching check sequence.
 GNU gzip also reports mismatches in its 2 factors separately, but does not report the exact values, making it more difficult to tell real corruption from a false positive.
-Bzip2 reports separately its 2 levels of CRCs, allowing the detection of some false positives.
+Bzip2 reports mismatches in its 2 levels of CRCs separately, allowing the detection of some false positives.

 Checking the integrity of the decompressed data is important because it not only guards against corruption in the compressed file, but also against memory errors, undetected bugs in the decompressor, etc.